Nephrology & Hypertension Fellowship Program Overview

 Fellows entering our Nephrology Fellowship will have completed training in Internal Medicine and will be eligible to take the American Board of Internal Medicine certification examination.

-Fellows rotate between three major teaching hospital centers of Rutgers New Jersey Medical School: University Hospital in Newark, the Veterans Affairs - New Jersey Health Care System in East Orange, and Hackensack University Medical Center in Hackensack.
+Fellows rotate between three major teaching hospital centers of Rutgers New Jersey Medical School: University Hospital in Newark, the Veterans Affairs - New Jersey Health Care System in East Orange, and Cooperman Barnabas Medical Center in Livingston.
 The training emphasis at each of these hospitals is dictated by the major teaching strengths of the individual programs.
 All of the participant hospitals are located in Northern New Jersey.
 Our fellows are also actively involved in teaching medical students and residents, and we are proud of our fellows receiving multiple teaching awards.

 University Hospital, Newark, NJ